Your support in action

 “I grew up in quite a small country town.
 And then in my final two years of schooling, I moved to Muswellbrook, which is completely surrounded by coal mines," says Alexandra.
 "A lot of people were just completely closed off to having any sort of conversation regarding the environment.
-Movement For Life gave me the skills to be able to effectively communicate issues that are of real concern to me.”
+Wilderness Society gave me the skills to be able to effectively communicate issues that are of real concern to me.”

 Over the years PEP11 has been met with fierce opposition.
 With mass paddle-outs, beach gatherings and petitions signed by tens of thousands of people protesting the use of seismic testing in PEP11.
 “The stress that seismic testing and drilling would cause to marine animals’ lives would be really, really detrimental,” says Alexandra.
 “Communication is so important for their ability to effectively breathe, find food, and even migrate.
 We have this massive migratory movement of whales along our East Coast, fossil fuel exploration and extraction would just completely destroy that.”

-To make people aware of the threat PEP11 poses to marine life, not to mention the worsening impacts of climate change that fossil fuels exacerbate, Alexandra’s Movement For Life team has held a ‘Hands Across the Sand’ event on Newcastle’s Nobbys Beach.
+To make people aware of the threat PEP11 poses to marine life, not to mention the worsening impacts of climate change that fossil fuels exacerbate, Alexandra’s local community group has held a ‘Hands Across the Sand’ event on Newcastle’s Nobbys Beach.
 It was attended by hundreds of people and gained plenty of media coverage.